 - Other duties as assigned.

-- Master’s degree, doctorate preferred.
-Field of degree open with preferences for education, higher education, counseling, student learning, development
+- Master’s degree; field of degree open, prefer education, higher education, counseling, student learning, development

 - Excellent leadership and supervisory skills